“Can I ride home by myself?” he asked, eyes pleading to let him have this freedom.

 The key, the impossible, glorious key, is to let it out knot by knot, at the right times and in the right places.
 I’m quite sure it’s impossible to get right every time.

-Today I let out a knot, allowing my 8 year old to ride home from the park on his own.
-There were only 3 smallish roads to cross, but still, my mama heart beat faster than I would have liked.
+Today I let out a knot, allowing my son to ride home from the park on his own.

 I have seen the damage that can be caused by vehicles and have probably held onto this particular knot longer than necessary.